Owen Miller Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

+- The 9.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks sixth in the league.

-- The Red Sox have a 5.08 team ERA that ranks 25th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (5.10).

-- The Red Sox are sending Whitlock (1-1) out to make his third start of the season.
+- The Red Sox are sending Bello (0-1) out for his second start of the season.

-- The righty last appeared in relief on Saturday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.
+- In his most recent appearance on Monday, the right-hander tossed 2 2/3 innings against the Los Angeles Angels, allowing five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.